IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-9. Click on Create Tile
+9. Click on Create tile

 	a.
 Select workflow: Your Name - Create PortShaker